Softec Board of Directors

 Bob’s current business isWhat’s Next? a marketing agency that specializes in the marketing of tech innovations.
 He selected that niche not because it is easy, but because it is hard.
 It was the difficulty of the grand challenge that attracted him to this business.
 Bob has been a Program Administrator for the regional CEO Roundtables since 2005.
 He currently provides admin services to two tables in Santa Maria and for the first 15 years of the program, he served three additional tables in San Luis Obispo.
 Bob currently serves as the Vice President of Public Relations for the Nina Toastmasters group in Santa Maria.
 His goal in this is to improve his public speaking skills.
 You can email bob at bob.dumouchel@gmail.com

-Steven Burgess, Vice President
+Steven Burgess, Vice President and Treasurer

 Steve Burgess is the president of Burgess Consulting and Computer Forensics and a serial entrepreneur.
 He is a tech writer & speaker, startup mentor, Life and Business Coach, and an internationally recognized computer forensics consultant, as well as nanotechnology activist, recently President of the nonprofit, The Foresight Institute, in San Francisco.
 He has hosted numerous Tech Brews in Santa Maria and acted as a coach, judge, and participant in various Startup Weekends up and down the Central Coast.